 Live Blog 2021: This World Refugee Day, we are stronger together

-Welcome to the World Refugee Day 2021 Africa Live Blog!
-This year, we are highlighting events and stories from around Africa that showcase refugees as well as the countries, organizations and communities that support and welcome them.
+Welcome to the World Refugee Day 2021 Live Blog!
+This year, we are highlighting events and stories from around the world that showcase refugees as well as the countries, organizations and communities that support and welcome them.

 Each World Refugee Day, 20 June, UNHCR, the UN Refugee Agency, joins with others around the world to honour the more than 80 million people who have been forced to flee war, conflicts and persecution and rebuild their lives far from home.
 We also celebrate the people who have opened their countries, communities and even their homes to those who seek safety and peace.